SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ~~~
 {: .output}

-If you don't get this output, then we should try activating it manually and checking again:
+If you don't get this output, then we should try activating it manually and checking again.
+This would need to be done each time we open a new terminal and want to use Poetry.

 ~~~ bash
 source $HOME/.poetry/env